A guide to cargobikes

 What are cargobikes?

 It may also be wise to choose a model that includes all the really useful stuff for true utility vehicles: back racks, mudguards, chaincases, rain tents and so on.
 Your cargobike will be working hard, so choose one with good quality parts.
-Hub gears and brakes are protected well from the elements, and a low frame will make getting on and off that much easier when loaded up.
+Hub gears and brakes should be well protected from the elements, and a low frame will make getting on and off that much easier when loaded up.

 But first, you need to define what you’ll be carrying: A very young baby?
 Small children?
 Older kids?
 Another adult?
 Or cargo?
 What type of cargo?
 Then, how long will your trips be?
 Is time of the essence – will you want to remain nippy and manoeuvrable, or would you rather have a three-wheeled vehicle with perhaps a greater capacity but which is likely to be slower?